Justin-S-Gonzales/Pong/README.md

 # Pong
-This is a recreation of pong I made using c++ and OpenGL.
+This is a recreation of pong I made using C++ and OpenGL.